fatimathawerani/Hackathon-01/ai-interactive-textbook/docs/intro.md

 ---
-title: Intro
+title: Introduction
+slug: /docs/intro
 ---

-Welcome to the project!
+# Welcome to Your AI Interactive Textbook

+This is the introduction page for your project.